Bike tour in the coffee triangle

 Indian cows

 For the first few hours, the ride was on an asphalt road.
 When we arrived at a bridge outside the city, there was a traffic jam.
-It turned out that only 1 car was allowed to cross the bridge at a time.
+It turned out that only 1 car at the time was allowed to cross the bridge.

 The landscape was hilly and we saw many grazing “Indian cows,” recognisable by a hump on their backs.
 After this, the vast -desert-like- plains began.
 There were also barren stretches of land that had been cut down to -illegally- grow rice, Nelson told us.